 - After the furler is connected, align the furling line exit hole or fairlead with the first stanchion block or fairlead that will lead the line aft to the cockpit.
 Most furlers have a set screw for this purpose.
 Refer to your furler’s installation instructions for details.
 Lead the furling line aft to a convenient cleat near the cockpit where you can operate the furler without going up on the deck.

 I really enjoy the convenience of headsail furling now.
 When I’m racing regularly, I remove the furler and hank my laminate racing genoa onto the forestay normally, which gives me optimal sail shape and minimal weight aloft.
 I use my Double Duty Headsail Downhaul to douse the sail from the cockpit.
-I loosely flake and roll the sail to store it below deck when not in use.
+I loosely flake and roll the sail to store it below deck when I’m not racing.

 Before and after racing season, I attach the cruising furler and use it with either my Dacron 150 genoa or 110 jib, whichever is appropriate for the conditions.
 At the end of the day, I either unsnap the sail and stow it below deck or I leave the headsail hoisted.
 If left hoisted, I protect it from damaging UV rays with a DIY jib sock rather than add expensive, heavy sacrificial strips to all my Dacron headsails.